 If you don’t know who Rube Goldberg is, he is primarily known as a cartoonist and inventor.
 Typically Rube Goldberg style competitions are held in schools to coincide with the simple machines lesson.

 We completed two sets of lessons on simple machines.
 Why two?
 I wasn’t happy with my first set.
 My kids were not feeling excited, so I decided to come in with a different approach.
-Once I decided to present simple machines in actions, my kids were excited and ready to move to phase two.
+Once I decided to present simple machines in action, my kids were excited and ready to move to phase two.
 You can read all about that adventure here and grab the download.

 STEM Challenge Using Simple Machines